NirajRoy43/TeleChatExport/README.md

 ```

 # LOGIN
 Enter your API_ID and API_HASH when prompted to log in.
+* Enter phone number with +91 country code for 🇮🇳

 # Run the Main Script
-After logging in, run the main script by executing:
+After logging in, run the main script and enter details again
 ```bash
 python main.py
 ```

 # Export Chats
-Open any Telegram chat and type the !save command.
+Open any Telegram chat and type the `/save` command.
 The chat will be exported to a .txt file and sent to your Saved Messages.

 <hr>

 🌟 Star & Fork this Repository if it was helpful;

+⚠️ After Exporting chats, Go to settings --> Devices --> Terminate all other sessions, for safety purposes !

 💌 If you Face any Error Feel free to [contact me](https://t.me/NemesisRoy)